-&lt;sup>aExpected values as reviewed by IARC (12).
+^aExpected values as reviewed by IARC (4).

-Harvard (6) and/or IARC (12) reviewed 10 exposure studies conducted in the 1960s through 1990s that reported air levels of styrene in styrene monomer, polymer, and copolymer manufacturing plants, many in the US.
-Mean air levels of styrene were reported at ≤35 ppm, with most values below 10 ppm.
+Harvard (7) and IARC (4) between them reviewed 10 exposure studies conducted between the 1960s through 1990s that reported air levels of styrene in styrene monomer, polymer, and copolymer manufacturing plants, many in the US.
+Mean air levels of styrene were reported at \leq 35 ppm, with most values below 10 ppm.
 Higher values were usually associated with older studies.
 Levels occasionally peaked at up to 50 ppm.
-Peaks were reported to occur during occasional bursts or leaking from equipment or during filling of drums.
+Peaks were reported to occur during filling of drums or during occasional bursts or leakage from equipment.
 IARC reviewed three studies measuring air styrene levels in industries processing polystyrene, acrylonitrile butadiene styrene, and styrene-butadiene rubber polymers in the 1970s and 1980s; measurements were obtained in at least one US plant.
-With the exception of styrene levels of 17-285 mg/m3 [3.9-65.6 ppm] measured in one US plant in the late 1970s, all other measurements were well below 1 ppm.
-In a study reviewed by Harvard, maintenance workers in non-production departments of international paper mills were exposed to a mean TWA of 9.9 ppm styrene; the maximum value reported was 100 ppm and 4 of 93 TWA values exceeded 50 ppm.
-[The Expert Panel notes that most exposure surveys were conducted prior to 1994 and that relatively few data have been collected since that time.
-It is reasonable to anticipate that exposure levels have since declined.]
+With the exception of styrene levels of 17-285 mg/m3 [3.9-65.6 ppm] measured in 1 US plant in the late 1970s, all other measurements were well below 1 ppm.
+In a study reviewed by Harvard, maintenance workers in nonproduction departments of international paper mills were exposed to a mean TWA of 9.9 ppm styrene; the maximum value reported was 100 ppm and 4 of 93 TWA values exceeded 50 ppm.